Oladayo-Ahmod/escrow-contract/README.md

 Our contract name `Escrow` is passed in `deployContract` function and empty array `[]` is passed as the second argument because the contract's constructor doesn't require an argument while paymaster contract's name
 `GaslessPaymaster` is passed in the second `deployContract` function.

+However, you can comment out this line ` await deployContract("Escrow",[]);` if you already have a deployed contract and you do not want to redeploy it.

 Finally, the function below get the wallet through the supplied private key in the `.env` and funds it with `0.08 ETH`.